kakaobrain/torchgpipe/docs/guide.rst

 Skip Connections
 ----------------

-Many deep learning models, such as ResNet or AmoebaNet, contain skip connections.
+Many deep learning models, such as ResNet, AmoebaNet, or U-Net, contain skip connections.
 There are two ways to implement skip connections.
 Let's assume we have to implement a skip connection like this::